CodeYourFuture/curriculum/content/js2/blocks/grouping-data/index.md

     1='Explain why we want to use a data structure'
 +++

 In programming, we're continually defining data in our programs.
-We use variable declarations to refer to pieces of data all the time.
+We use variable declarations to refer to data all the time.

 Often we have pieces of data that are related in some way.